-There are no late submissions unless you validly sought an extension.
+There are no late submissions unless you validly sought (and were granted) an extension.
 Late submissions must be pre-arranged with the Law Honours Convenor and will only be granted under limited circumstances and subject to submission of valid supporting documentation.

 Special assessment requirements